srivankit/cmsc6950_git_assignment/README.md

+# CMSC6950 - Assignment 3 for Ankit Srivastav
 Git is a distributed Version Control System (VCS) that was created by Linus Torvalds, the creator of the Linux kernel.